top of page

 In Memoriam of SIP Founder

-SIP Officers
+SIP Presidents

-Our current officers are elected through an annual vote by SIP members, in which a simple majority vote among those voting wins the election.
+Our current presidents are elected through an annual vote by SIP members, in which a simple majority vote among those voting wins the election.
 Together they work to promote and maintain SIP's mission and to have a good standing on all SIP affairs.

 Past Presidents